 Since the 1990s, treaties have proceeded to direct attacks on democracy: authorizing other countries, or even foreign businesses, to sue a country in a special international court for failing to respect the supremacy of business.
-If the country has a law to protect something important (the environment, endangered species, public health, or the general standard of living), the court can label this a "barrier to trade" and impose fines.
+(When business are allowed to do this, it is called "ISDS", which informally stands for "I Sue Democratic States.")
+Under ISDS, if a country has a law to protect something important (such as the environment, endangered species, public health, workers' rights, or the general standard of living), the international court can label that a "barrier to trade" and impose fines.
 The country's "democratic" politicians will then almost certainly decide to eliminate that law.

 These treaties also frequently serve the interests of specific industries with harsh restrictions on citizens -- for instance, requiring unjust copyright law.

 To recover democracy, we must abolish the business-supremacy treaties.

 This page contains a list of ways business-supremacy treaties have done harm.
 Most of the items describe specific changes in laws or policies that were imposed through these treaties.